iamjabeed/Golang/README.md

  - A pointer is a variable that points to the memory address of another variable.
  - Pointers in Go allow you to store and manipulate the memory addresses of variables.
 This can be useful for several reasons, such as passing large structures efficiently, modifying the value of a variable inside a function, or working with data that needs to be shared across different parts of a program.
+ - In Go, the `*` symbol is used to declare a pointer.
+A pointer is a variable that holds the memory address of another variable.
+Pointers are useful because they allow functions to modify the value of a variable directly, rather than working with a copy of the variable.

  #### Basic Concepts
  ##### 1. Pointer Declaration: A pointer holds the memory address of a variable.